empowering personal freedom

 I find high performing individuals also benefit from psychotherapy to help them deal with a specific crisis, become a more well-rounded leader or to manage a pattern of behaviour and facilitate personal growth.
 This work can be solution-focused, working between 8-16 weekly sessions or evolve over a longer period of time.

 In my experience, by offering specific work-focused goals, alongside more in-depth psychotherapy work, I can help you achieve greater personal effectiveness and equilibrium in your work/life balance.
 This work often can exploring core beliefs centred around power and responsibility.
-For example as a leader how to articulate and hold a sense of vulnerability in a personal crisis with the responsibility in a role, and how to ask for support.
+For example as a leader how to articulate and hold a sense of vulnerability in a personal crisis with the responsibility in a role.
+Other areas I have worked with is where leaders are seeking to be more effective in work relationships, anger or stress management, through a process of learning and accessing greater self awareness.